 Learn how to crochet a baby hat with any yarn!
 A crochet baby hat is an ideal garment for a beginner crocheter.
 It is one of the easiest things you can make, and it is super quick to make because it is so small!
 Whether you are creating the hat for your own baby, or whether it will be a gift for another baby in your life, you will get a lot of satisfaction from creating a baby beanie!

-Aside from making the baby in question look super cute, hats are also essential for babies.
-Because their heads are larger relative to their bodies than adults, they can lose heat a lot faster than adults do.
 They need to have their little heads insulated so that they don’t lose too much warmth via heat transfer.
-For these reasons, (plus the fun of creating them!) you will want to make a whole wardrobe of hats for any baby during the winter months.
+For these reasons, (plus the fun of creating them!), you will want to make a whole wardrobe of hats for any baby during the winter months.

-- Tapestry needle to weave in the ends
+- NEEDLE: Tapestry needle or yarn needle to weave in the ends.

 Easy Crochet Baby Hat Abbreviations